Carina-Cai/webProxy/README.md

 ``javac WebProxy.java``

-Run WebProxy.class with a specifying port number, e.g., 8800.
+Run WebProxy.class with a specifying port number, e.g., 4600.

-``java WebProxy 8800``
+``java WebProxy 4600``

+Input the website(s) that you want to block and separate them with space, e.g., 'www.anu.edu.au www..
+Press enter to continue.

 Open a web browser and point to the destination website, e.g., www.baidu.com.